-Online therapy helps busy women find the time away from day-to-day pressures to calm their nervous systems.
-It also makes it easy and convenient to process emotions and learn new neuroscience techniques cope with challenges, heal the past, and begin building your future.
+Online therapy helps stressed women find the time away from day-to-day pressures to calm their nervous systems.
+It also makes it easy and convenient to process emotions and learn new neuroscience techniques to cope with challenges, heal the past, and begin building your future.

 I strongly believe in the power of online counseling.
 Along with the research that proves its effectiveness, I see the positive benefits for clients every week.
-Click here if you’ve got questions about online therapy.
+Please click here if you’ve got questions about online therapy.

 Online counseling from anywhere in New Mexico, including Santa Fe, Albuquerque, Taos, Los Alamos, Pecos, Las Vegas, Tesuque and El Dorado.